BabyLizzy-FunTime-Lab/RealEstateCare-LOI/README.md

 # Project Title: Real Estate Care

 ### Description
-This project is build with [Ionic/vue](https://ionicframework.com/docs/vue/overview).
+This prototype is a made for a fictitious real estate company.
+Its purpose is to help property inspectors document property inspections.
+This project is build with [Ionic/Vue](https://ionicframework.com/docs/vue/overview).

 ## Install project
 ```sh